F-I-D-O/Manuals/manuals/Programming/Database/Database Workflow.md

 - setting the `PGDATA` environment variable

+## Installing extensions to the cluster
+Appart from installing extensions to the database using the `CREATE EXTENSION` command, we need to install them to the cluster first (if not installed already/by default).

+The installation process differs between different extensions:

+- **PostGIS** and **PgRouting**: Install it using the stack builder application included in the PostgreSQL installation.
+- **PgTAP**: Installation is described in the [PostgreSQL Manual](./PostgreSQL%20Manual.md#testing-with-pgtap).

 ## Monitoring activity
 To monitor the activity on Linux, we can use the [`pg_activity`](https://github.com/dalibo/pg_activity):
 ```bash